musicmediawebapp/MusicMediaWebApp/README.md

 # DEBUGGING

+## Context
+Before we start debugging, we have to understand how our code gets to the server (either remote server or a port on localhost) in the first place.

+For our client-side code (React), we run "npm run start --prefix ./client".
+With this, Node.js will look for a scripts object in our package.json of our /client directory.
+If found, it'll run the scripts.
+This will minify and bundle all of our HTML, Javascript and CSS files and have the browser download them.
+You can see the HTML and CSS in the inspector tools, where you can change them on the fly.
+The javascript is under the "Sources" tab, specifically under "static/js/..."

 ## How to debug the front-end:
 1) Install React Devtools (Chrome extension)
 2) In the browser, turn to the React tab